 But it’s not just access to data that users get.
 It is the ability to use that data to, for example, make a new connection just as they become aware of a profile.
-In other words, to really add value, it is not enough to provide reports or a dashboard to users.
+In other words, to add value, it is not enough to provide reports or a dashboard to users.
 The data must be presented at just the right point in time to capture an opportunity for the user.
-Each LinkedIn member gets a personalized dashboard of all the profile views broken down by industry, location, job title, and week over week trend analysis.
-This enables the user to connect with the right people, leading to better opportunities, and accelerates LinkedIn’s mission of connecting the world’s professionals together.
+Each LinkedIn member gets a personalized dashboard of all the profile views broken down by industry, location, job title, and week-over-week trend analysis.
+This enables the user to connect with the right people, leading to better opportunities, and accelerates LinkedIn’s mission of connecting the world’s professionals.

 This is a difficult challenge precisely because the value of data varies over time.
 If a handful of data analysts are looking at data in aggregate to pick out trends, it is a fairly straightforward task.
 But try to pick out those events that will be of value to thousands of users, at any time, and it becomes clear that we are charting new territory.